 This means that teeth have moved slightly and the retainers are trying to squeeze them straight.
 It is a warning sign.
 Do not ignore this.

-Wear the retainers FULL TIME for the next 1 to 2 weeks.
+Wear the retainers FULL TIME for the next 1 month.
 The retainers must be fully seated into position to help move teeth back into place.
-If there is no improvement after 2 weeks, do give us a call at 67379797 to book a review appointment.
+If there is no improvement after 1 month, do give us a call at 67379797 to book a review appointment.

 First 6 months Full time – 24 hrs DAILY

 Next 6 months 14 to 18 hours DAILY